-If you fancy yourself as a DIY aficionado or simply want to cut costs, then there are plenty of outdoor lighting options that don’t need you to call out an electrician.
+If you fancy yourself as a DIY aficionado or simply want to cut costs, then there are plenty of options that make installing garden lighting simple.
+You really don’t need to call out an electrician.

 ‘Choosing a product that is wire-free is the best option as it doesn’t require drilling through walls,’ explains Sharkey-Perves.

 Solar lights are invariably wire-free.
 All you need to do is fix them in a spot that will see regular sunlight.
 If you have chosen mains powered lighting, then Currington advises you get a licensed, professional electrician to do the work for you.